cPanel ELevate blockers

 To successfully run the ELevate script, you must meet the following conditions:

-• The system runs CentOS 7, CloudLinux 7, or Ubuntu 20.
+• Your system runs CentOS 7, CloudLinux™ 7, or Ubuntu® 20.

-• cPanel has a valid license.
+• cPanel must have a valid license.

 • If applicable, CloudLinux has a valid license.